-In this category, the contestant may read a single literary work of prose, an excerpt of a work of prose or may create a program containing no more than four literary works.
+Students may use prose selections from one or more authors.
 Prose Category B includes fiction, nonfiction, news sources, speeches, essays, letters and diaries.
-Co-authored works are permissible.
-Anonymous works are prohibited.
-The author(s) used in this category shall not be used in Category A of prose.
+Co-authored and anonymous works of prose are permissible.
+The author(s) used in this category shall not be used in Category A of prose..